 - Digital copies of entire issues or volumes of journals.
 You can request individual articles for digital document delivery or borrow print issues/volumes (where available).

 - Materials for class use, specifically textbooks.

 Some items are more difficult to borrow through ILL but may be available.
-These include audio-visual materials, patents, standards, technical reports, theses and dissertations.
-You can submit these requests through the ILL system or contact your ILL unit for help.
+These include audio-visual materials, rare materials, items held in archives and special collections, patents, standards, technical reports, theses and dissertations.
+You can submit these requests through the ILL system or ILL Team for help.

 You will receive an email notice when your interlibrary loan arrives with details about where and when to pick it up.

-Most items (books, microfilm, etc.) can be picked up at the Murray Library checkout desk, located on the ground floor of the Murray Library.
+Most items (books, microfilm, etc.) can be picked up at the Self-Serve Contactless Pickup area, located on the ground floor of the Murray Library.
+Most items (books, microfilm, etc.) can be picked up at the Self-Serve Contactless Pickup area, located on the ground floor of the Murray Library.